 While these are common symptoms of Celiac disease, these individuals do not test positive for Celiac disease and/or a wheat allergy.

-The gluten sensitivity test can determine whether or not you are at risk for gluten intolerance/sensitivity or coeliac disease before symptoms occur.
+The gluten sensitivity panel can determine whether or not you are at risk for gluten intolerance/sensitivity or coeliac disease before symptoms occur.

 Cause and Effect

 Individuals who have been diagnosed with gluten sensitivity do not experience the small intestine damage or develop the tissue transglutaminase (tTG) autoantibodies found in celiac disease.
 Triggers such as viruses, bacteria and possibly gluten itself activate professional antigen-presenting cells, such as dendritic cells (DCs), and epithelial cells.
 Antigen-presenting cells mature in response to interleukin-15 (IL-15) and type I interferon (IFN) produced by stressed epithelial cells, and acquire pro-inflammatory properties; after migration to the draining Peyer’s patch or mesenteric lymph node (MLN), mature DCs present gluten to induce the activation of gluten-specific HLA-DQ2- or HLA-DQ8-restricted CD4+ T cells.
 Transglutaminase 2 (TG2) and gluten form complexes, which TG2-specific autoreactive B cells can internalize and consequently present gluten peptides on HLA-DQ2 or HLA-DQ8 at their surface.

 According to the Celiac Disease Foundation, celiac disease is a serious autoimmune disease that occurs in genetically predisposed people where the ingestion of gluten leads to damage in the small intestine.
 It is estimated to affect 1 in 100 people worldwide.
 Two and one-half million Americans are undiagnosed and are at risk for long-term health complications.